telerik/maui-docs/controls/calendar/globalization-localization.md

 Globalization refers to developing an application in such a way that it works with respect to the target device culture.
 This includes changes in the Calendar day names and first day of week.

-he Telerik UI for .NET MAUI NumericMaskedEntry control supports globalization through the  `Culture` property(of type `System.Globalization.CultureInfo`).
+The Telerik UI for .NET MAUI Calendar control supports globalization through the  `Culture` property(of type `System.Globalization.CultureInfo`).

 **Globalization Example with RadCalendar**